annansadr22/social-media-dashboard-backend/README.md

 | POST   | /posts             | Create a post           |
 | GET    | /analytics/{id}    | View analytics for post |
 | GET    | /posts/filter      | Filter posts by query   |

+These are some of the sample API Endpoints.
+You can explore more.

 ---